-The recent visit to America by Pope Francis has marked a very interesting phenomena.
+The recent visit to America by Pope Francis has marked a very interesting phenomenon.
 On one side many are trying to align themselves with the Pope, even if they’re not Roman Catholic.
-On the other side many are distancing themselves from the Pope and portraying him as a renegade Pope.
-Most interesting to me is the Presidential candidate Bernie Sanders who’s claimed the Pope and he share similar views, as if they’re like minded.
-Of course we could all find things we agree with the Pope on and things we could agree with Bernie Sanders on.
-However, this is a far cry from having a similar worldview, which will ultimately shape ones policies on whatever issue is at hand.
+On the other side, many are distancing themselves from the Pope and portraying him as the renegade Pope.
+Most interesting to me is the Presidential candidate Bernie Sanders who’s claimed the He and the Pope share similar views as if they’re like-minded.
+Of course, we could all find things we agree with the Pope on and things we could agree with Bernie Sanders on.
+However, this is a far cry from having a similar worldview, which will ultimately shape one’s policies on whatever issue or topic is.
 I assure you Sanders and the Pope do not have similar worldviews (as evidenced from their differences on abortion and marriage) though they may share similarities in the issue of climate change and income inequality.
-Conservatives on the other hand have been quick to see the Pope as liberal, because he thinks earth’s preservation should be an issue for politicians to address.
+Conservatives on the other hand have been quick to see the Pope as liberal because he thinks earth’s preservation should be an issue for politicians to address.

 Do you want the man with the gun and the badge interfering with your town and the next one up the road?
 Do you think everyone would be richer if there were border patrol officials with badges and guns manning the highway and collecting a percentage on everything offered for sale?
 No?
 Good.
 You believe in economic liberty, free trade, and the division of labor.

 What about border patrol officers between counties?
 No?
 Good.
 You’re a free trader.
 What about more officers, guns, badges, and sales taxes separating state lines?
 No?
 Good; you’re a free trader.
 We have reached the border between our nation and the one across the invisible line.
 Do you want guards, badges, guns, and sales taxes?
 At this point, most conservatives would say, “yes.”
 Why?
 “Because that’s good for America!”It’s not good for towns, counties, and states.
 But it’s good for America.
 Why?
 They have no answer.
 They do not see the connection.

 Take the minimum wage laws as a final example.
 Most conservatives are against minimum wage laws as they believe it hurts business.
 Most liberals are for it as they believe they make the people on the lower economic scale more prosperous.
-But what if I told you that minimum wage laws were created by racists to actually help the unions and businesses keep out the lower wage workers who were non union and often immigrants or blacks.
+But what if I told you that minimum wage laws were created by racists to actually help the unions and businesses keep out the lower-wage workers who were non-union and often immigrants or blacks?
 This is indeed the case, it wasn’t that businesses were hurt by the minimum wage, it was actually the immigrant and the poor who were hurt by the very thing liberals now claim will help them.
 And since we went there what about immigration?
 The immigration laws first started in the 1920’s which were equally as racist, designed to keep out southern and eastern Europeans.
-The immigration policies of today are so backwards it leads to what we see before us now, which is a massive immigration problem.
-Those on the left simply want amnesty, those on the right simply want enforcement of a outdated laws.
+The immigration policies of today are so backward it leads to what we see before us now, which is a massive immigration problem.
+Those on the left simply want amnesty, those on the right simply want enforcement of outdated laws.
 So, liberals correctly see the faulty logic on the immigration laws and express how free trade is hindered by Republicans.
 Yet they go and support unions and minimum wage, which guess what?
 Hinders free trade.

 Maybe the Pope, helped point out that our positions aren’t as well thought out as we think.
 Maybe our policies need to be addressed logically and systematically in this country?
 Maybe, it is time for us to wake up to the polylogism that is all around us.
 No doubt in an election year you will hear polylogistic thinking daily.
 Look for it, be aware of it, now that you’ve been told what it is, you won’t be able to go a day without seeing it.
 There are certain candidates I like better than others, but I’m not going to tell you who to vote for.
-As you can see I don’t think either the right or left have all the answers.
+As you can see I don’t think either the right or left has all the answers.
 Both parties are secular and humanistic in their thinking, though both give lip service to God.
-Nonetheless their will be men and women who come on TV and get cheers of applause for their polylogisms.
-I say “find a new canidate” if that’s the case.
-Hopefully you can find one…
+Nonetheless, there will be men and women who come on TV and get cheers of applause for their polylogisms.
+I say “find a new candidate” if that’s the case.
+Hopefully, you can find one…